 The first of a two-part exhibition with artist Brendan Fernandes (b.
 1979), a dancer, choreographer, and sculptor, Noguchi: Body-Space Devices is an installation of works from the Museum’s collection.

 At the heart of Noguchi’s conception of sculpture is the production of a powerful set of invisible forces between object, viewer, and space.
 The works in the exhibition reflect Noguchi’s lifelong interest in turning sculpture into a civic practice, from motivating movement of an individual body in relation to an object, to the flow of a company of dancers seeking collective meaning within a set, and, finally, to social progress.
-Body–Space Devices is a selective survey of the strategies Noguchi used to implicate the body in his work across a wide range of disciplines, encompassing literal use (sets, furniture, play equipment) to works that imply a constructor (puzzle-like interlocking sculptures), and empathy-inspiring biomorphic abstractions.
+Body–Space Devices is a selective survey of the strategies Noguchi used to implicate the body in his work across a wide range of disciplines, encompassing literal use (sets, furniture, play equipment) to works that imply a constructor (puzzle-like interlocking sculptures), and empathy-invoking biomorphic abstractions.
 The installation also includes a selection of inspirational objects personally collected by Noguchi.
+(A number of these objects are highlighted in the digital feature Noguchi as Collector.)